radar/ryanbigg.com/_posts/2011-04-11-whodunit-devise-omniauth-oauth-or-github.markdown

 That was quite a lot of frustration caused by that one small little detail.
 This was very fun to track down and the high I got from solving it was well worth it.
 It's one of the things I enjoy most as a programmer is solving a difficult bug.

+<strong>Update:</strong> It was later <a href='https://github.com/intridea/oauth2/issues/44#issuecomment-993151'>found out</a> that <a href='http://tools.ietf.org/id/draft-ietf-oauth-v2-15.txt'>Draft 15 of the OAuth2 Specification</a> actually reverts that change, making it back to `access_token`, meaning that the `oauth2` gem is technically wrong in this case.

+The problem itself won't be fixed until the OAuth2 specification solidifies or `oauth2` hacks around it to support different services calling this parameter by different names.